 But some have taken the plunge anyway.
 Two families tell CNBC Travel how they’ve made it work.

-Working Without Borders, which calls itself “the world’s first company providing coworking retreats for families with culturally immersive programming for kids and teens.”
+Sam Keller is the founder and CEO of Working Without Borders, which calls itself “the world’s first company providing coworking retreats for families with culturally immersive programming for kids and teens.”

 He’s also a dad of two kids under the age of 12.